-Nikki Ekstein is an Editorial Assistant at Travel + Leisure and part of the Trip Doctor news team.
+Nikki Ekstein is an Assistant Editor at Travel + Leisure and part of the Trip Doctor news team.
 Find her on Twitter at @nikkiekstein.

 Leave it to the efficient Germans: Düsseldorf Airport now uses a robot to park cars, rather than have travelers search for a spot on their own.